After the Adrenalin - Living the Let Down

 Build feelings of worth

-The Emotional Survival Handbook teaches us that during the low points in our lives, we would do well to listen for messages in our environment that build our feelings of self-worth.
+During the low points in our lives, we would do well to listen for messages in our environment that build our feelings of self-worth.
 These messages are called affirmations.
 Like emotional vitamins, affirmations give us strength in the form of truth.
 Each truth is a vital nutrient that builds our sense of self-worth.

-Affirmations reinforce our emotional health up in such a way that the circumstances of our lives don't wear it down.
+Affirmations reinforce our emotional health in such a way that the circumstances of our lives don't wear it down.
 We are able to recognize and refute distorted thinking patterns, make wise decisions, and use our talents and abilities to serve others.
 The following are examples:

 - "I am needed" - when family members come to us for love, support, and companionship, we realize that we are needed, and that we have a purpose for being.